Hervé Guibert: How could it be otherwise?

 November 4 – December 10, 2017

-Curated by Daniel S. Berger, MD and John Neff
+Curated by Dr. Dan Berger and John Neff

 Hervé Guibert described photography as “also an act of love.”
 In Ghost Image, a collection of his writings on photography, the artist imagines a dialogue:

 The majority of your stories ooze homosexuality.

 How could it be otherwise?
 It’s not that I want to hide it, or that I want to boast about it arrogantly.
 But it’s the least I can do to be sincere.
 How can you speak of photography without speaking of desire?
 If I mask my desire, if I deprive it of its gender, if I leave it vague, as others have done more or less cleverly, I would feel as if I were weakening my stories, or writing carelessly.
 It’s not even a matter of courage, (I’m not a militant) it has to do with the truth of writing.
 I don’t know how to say it more simply.
 The image is the essence of desire and if you desexualize the image, you reduce it to theory.

 Guibert’s photographs, like his writings, are auto-fictions: documents of his daily life, but also self-consciously “artistic” inventions.
 The images – variously mundane, mysterious, and sentimental – refer to classical painting while maintaining a documentary focus.